-It takes 19 credit hours to earn a BDP certificate.
+It takes between 18-20 credit hours, depending on the certificate topic, to earn a BDP certificate.
 This is the equivalent of about six courses, which you can take at any point during your undergraduate career at UT.

 Although each BDP has different requirements (see individual program pages for details), a typical program will include:

 A BDP forum seminar or foundation course, and possibly other courses that offer a broad foundation on which to build your knowledge of the topic.

 - Connecting Experiences

 Research, internship, creative project, or capstone project experiences that connect your BDP topic to your major and your career goals.
 Visit our student profiles to read about some of the Connecting Experiences BDP students have completed.

 - Courses in a Strand

 Additional courses you choose to develop your interests in a particular facet of your BDP topic.